 SREB and the National Geographic Society teamed up to offer free webinars featuring tools, strategies and resources to inspire the next generation of explorers and problem-solvers.
 Learn how to plan highly engaging, standards-based instruction in any content area.
 Then see how you can use the National Geographic Society’s extensive library of lessons, units, activities and supplemental resources like articles, maps, photographs and videos to design rich, exciting opportunities for students to explore their classroom, community and world.

-|Date||Webinar Topic||Sign Up|
+|Recorded||Webinar Topic||Sign Up|

 |Monday, March 7||Literacy

 Grow the Leaders of the Future.
 Create learning experiences that broaden students’ horizons and encourage them to think deeply about who they are and how they can contribute to a better world.
-SREB’s Quinton Granville and the National Geographic Society’s Fay Gore will show you how to use the National Geographic Society’s resources to design standards-aligned instruction and assignments that immerse students in the process of analyzing and evaluating social studies themes.
-Increase awareness of historical, cultural and ecological issues and inspire your students to become the explorers and changemakers of the future!
+SREB’s Quinton Granville and the National Geographic Society’s Fay Gore show how to use the National Geographic Society’s resources to design standards-aligned instruction and assignments that immerse students in analyzing and evaluating social studies themes.
+Increase awareness of historical, cultural and ecological issues and inspire your students to become the changemakers of the future.